 The joint application to higher education is organised 8th - 22nd Jan 2020, for autumn 2020 study start.

 Some degree programmes may also have additional application periods outside the main application window.
-For example, some individual degree programmes may offer a January study start option, to which applications would usually be open in September.
+For example, some degree programmes may use so-called separate application, or some may offer a January study start option to which applications would usually be open in September.
 More information on application periods is available at Studyinfo.fi.

 For detailed advice on your application, get in touch with the Admissions Services of the university or university of applied sciences (UAS) you are applying to.